ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └────────────┘
 ```

-Similar to `Pandas`, the execution order of a statement is top to bottom, meaning it will filter the `bedrooms` column first, and get the head of the resulting object last.
+Similar to `Pandas`, the execution order of a statement is from top to bottom, meaning it will filter the `bedrooms` column first and get the head of the resulting object last.

 ### 2.3 Filtering with multiple conditions

-We want to look for a clean place hosting 2 people with a single bedroom.
-WE want to sort descending by `cleanliness_rating`.
-We want to be able to identify the place by its coordinates.
+We want to look for a clean place hosting two people with a single bedroom.
+We want to sort descending by `cleanliness_rating` and be able to identify the site by its GPS coordinates.

 Let us filter rooms with `person_capacity` = 2, `bedrooms` = 1, and sorting descending by `cleanliness_rating`: